 - Quick download speeds

-- Both free and paid-for tiers avaiable:The free tier has unlimited bandwidth, while paying a monthly fee will unlock more endpoints and features.
+- Both free and paid-for tiers available:The free tier has unlimited bandwidth, while paying a monthly fee will unlock more endpoints and features.

 ProtonVPN is a privacy-focused VPN from the same firm responsible for encrypted email provider ProtonMail.
-It has an excellent free tier, and its paid-for subscriptions are super-fast and great for streaming while you’re connected.
+It has an excellent free tier and paid-for subscriptions that justify their price.

-Dedicated GUI clients are available for Windows, macOS, Android and iOS, plus a Linux command line tool and instructions for using the service on other hardware such as routers.
+Dedicated GUI clients are available for Windows, Linux, macOS, Android and iOS.
+The Linux client also includes a command line tool, and instructions are provided for using the service on other hardware, such as routers.

 Pricing and Subscriptions

 You can pay anonymously using Bitcoin, but you’ll need to create a free account and contact support to do so.
-You can similarly pay using cash, which is a little more awkward but is both more secure and significantly more environmentally friendly.
+You can also pay using cash, which might take a little longer, but is both more secure and significantly more environmentally friendly.